|

 It’s gettin’ hard to see now.
 Hearin’s harder yet.

-If we don’t find him before it’s dark his livin’ ain’t no bet.
+If we don’t find him before it’s dark his livin’ ain’t

 There’s wolves among these hills sometimes.
 Coyotes every day.